Exabyte-io/documentation/docs/entities-general/actions/delete.md

 # Animation

-We demonstrate both approaches towards deleting an Entity in the animation below, where we delete two example instances of empty workflows in turn:
+We demonstrate both approaches towards deleting an Entity in the animation below, where we delete two example instances of empty workflows in turn.

 <img data-gifffer="/images/delete-entity.gif" />